The continent of Europe holds dozens of the most popular travel destinations in the world.

 Stavanger on the west coast of Norway has so much going for it.
-It has a spectacular location on the edge of the Lysefjord, an old historic centre, several interesting museums, and also some amazing hikes all within easy reach of the city.
+It has a spectacular location on the edge of the Lysefjord, an old historic center, several interesting museums, and also some amazing hikes, all within easy reach of the city.

 Visit two fabulously informative and interactive museums – the Norwegian Canning Museum to find out all about Stavanger’s sardine history and the Norwegian Petroleum Museum to find out all about oil exploration.